Apps can use webhooks to execute code after a certain event happens on the platform, for example after a new order or when customer data is modified.

 If a webhook was registered to a certain event and the event happens, Flickrocket send a webhook notification to the specified URL.
 The notification contains a JSON payload with information which can be used to identify the event as well as event specific data and a signature which can be used to verify the validity of the notification.

-As an example, the following JSON is sent as payload of the of the orders/create webhook.
+As an example, the following JSON is sent as payload of the of the order/create webhook.

 Each webhook payload includes a hash value which can be used to validate that the webhook originates from Flickrocket.